Nsustain/nsustain.com/CONTRIBUTING.md

-Some of the maintainers personally use git's alias command to make an alias of `git commit -s` so that a shorter command can be used.
+Some of the maintainers personally use git's alias command to make an alias of `git commit -s` so that we can use a shorter command.

 ```bash
 # Setting up a git alias is optional,